-On August 8, 2019, we filed a shelf registration statement on Form S-3, or Shelf, with the Securities and Exchange Commission, or SEC, which covers the offering, issuance and sale by us of up to an aggregate of \$350.0 million of our common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
-We simultaneously entered into a sales agreement with Cowen and Company, LLC, as sales agent, to provide for the issuance and sale by the Company of up to \$100.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf, which we refer to as the ATM Program.
-The Shelf was declared effective by the SEC on August 19, 2019.
-As of June 30, 2021, no sales have been made pursuant to the ATM Program.
+We have a shelf registration statement on Form S-3 (the "Shelf") on file with the SEC, which covers the offering, issuance and sale of up to an aggregate of \$250.0 million of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
+We also entered into a sales agreement, as amended, with Cowen and Company, LLC, as sales agent to provide for the issuance and sale by us of up to \$50.0 million of common stock from time to time in "at-the-market" offerings under the Shelf (the "ATM Program").
+The Shelf was declared effective by the SEC on August 12, 2022.
+During the nine months ended September 30, 2022, we sold 1,644,200 shares of our common stock under the ATM Program at a weighted average price per share of \$1.82 resulting in net proceeds of \$2.8 million after commissions and offering costs.
+As of September 30, 2022, \$247.0 million remained available under the Shelf, including up to \$47.0 million available for sale under the ATM Program.